Dr. Tushar Patel Explains Breast Reconstruction Surgery Following A Cancer Diagnosis

 Q: You trained in breast cancer reconstruction at the prestigious MD Anderson Cancer Center in Houston.
 What has this experience enabled you to provide your patients in terms of advanced techniques and aesthetic expertise?

 This is rare.
 There are similar centers across the country, but most places don’t have a comprehensive center like this.
-The main benefit is convenience, because when a patient gets diagnosed with breast cancer there are lots of questions and issues that may arise.
+The main benefit is convenience because when a patient gets diagnosed with breast cancer, there are lots of questions and issues that may arise.
 There are so many physicians she has to see–ranging from the breast surgeon to the radiation and medical oncologist to the reconstructive surgeon.
 This involves the psycho-social aspects as well, including meeting with psychologists and genetic counselors.
 If you’re telling a patient she has to see five or six different specialists, and they are all located in different places, it’s tough to navigate through all that.
 It’s nice having a comprehensive center where most of those facets are contained in one place.

-Q: You offer various options for breast cancer reconstruction: pedicled TRAM flap, free TRAM flap, latissimus dorsi flap, DIEP flap and implant reconstruction.
+Q: You offer various options for breast cancer reconstruction: pedicled TRAM flap, free TRAM flap, latissimus dorsi flap, DIEP flap, and implant reconstruction.
 What factors determine which approach you would recommend to a patient?

-It’s all individually patient-based, and there are a number of factors involved—such as smoking, diabetes, other illness, the age of patient, along with the need for post-operative radiation therapy.
+It’s all individually patient-based, and there are a number of factors involved—such as smoking, diabetes, other illness, the age of the patient, along with the need for postoperative radiation therapy.
 One thing often not sufficiently taken into account is the psychological well-being of the patient.
 She’s been diagnosed with cancer; she has multiple different doctors to see, and she may not be ready to discuss and ultimately undergo some of the more involved types of breast reconstructions.
 I take all this into account, and then offer the patient the most reasonable reconstructive option for her.

 Q: Can you outline the basic details of breast reconstruction surgery?

-The different types of breast reconstruction are basically broken down to a minimum of three procedures.
-The first surgery is at the time of the mastectomy, which may include placement of a tissue expander/implant or reconstruction with a flap.
+The different types of breast reconstruction are basically broken down into a minimum of three procedures.
+The first surgery is at the time of the mastectomy, which may include the placement of a tissue expander/implant or reconstruction with a flap.
 Once the patient has healed from this initial surgery, then the next stage involves placing permanent implants, when appropriate, along with symmetry procedures on the cancer-free side if needed.
 The third stage involved is creating a nipple and subsequent areola around the nipple.
 The first is the most comprehensive, while the final two are usually done in an outpatient setting.

 There is probably a 50/50 percent division between the two main types of surgery I perform.
 Sometimes there is a combined approach, such as a latissimus dorsi flap with an implant underneath one’s own tissue to reconstruct the breast.